 Chapter 10 of the Full CG190 guideline, on monitoring the fetal heart rate in labour, begins by comparing cardiotocography (CTG) and intermittent auscultation (IA).
 The text extracts I include here are from the Full guideline document.The recommendations are taken from the online version of the guideline.
 Continue reading

-In a previous post I promised to blog NICE CG190 ‘Intrapartum Care for healthy women and babies’– care during labour & childbirth (the national clinical guideline in England & Wales) chapter by chapter.
+In a previous post I mentioned blogging the NICE CG190 ‘Intrapartum Care for healthy women and babies’– care during labour & childbirth (the national clinical guideline in England & Wales) chapter by chapter.
 Let’s have a quick look first at what NICE guidance is, and how it is made.
 (8 May 2016)

 Making national guidelines for health and social care is a national process in which everyone has a stake.
 The public are people who use health and social care services – so what guidelines say will affect the choices you are given, the outcomes for you and the experiences you have.
 If you are a health or social care professional, the guidance will shape your work.
 Continue reading

 The NHS Constitution, and the 160-page Handbook, that accompanies it are interesting & exciting documents.
 Worth a browse if you are interested in co-design as an MSLC member, whether a service user or professional member.
 Key to your work if you are a maternity commissioner.
 Here are some notes from an hour, a cup of coffee, and some musing on what this means for us in maternity (as at 1st May 2016)

 So, looking at and working with the NHS Consititution: